Art-Hardy/Test_Bank_Application/README.md

 # Test_Bank_Application
-Test Project from Metanit for practise OOP
+Test Project from Metanit for practise OOP.